clementhelsens/documentation/datamanagment/PointsOfDiscussion/README.md

 --------

 4. HIVE roles wrt Olaf
-    * Need to clarify the situation with Olaf, organise a chat?
+    * Need to clarify the situation with Olaf, organize a chat?

 --------